ErikBjare/gptme/README.md

 - 💻 Code execution
   - Directly execute code (shell and Python) in your local environment.
-  - Allows use of cli tools like `gh` to access GitHub, `curl` to access the web, etc.
+  - Lets the assistant use commandline tools to work with files, access the web, etc.
   - Executed code maintains state in a REPL-like manner.
 - 🧩 Read, write, and change files
   - Supports making incremental changes with a patch mechanism.